Luuan11/Luuan11/README.md

 - Hi, I’m @Luuan11
 - Welcome to me README.md
-- Im from Brasil 🇧🇷 (YES, Brasil with "S" because I'm brazilian)
+- Im from Brazil 🇧🇷
 - Im here for create
 - Just here for try my best
 - ✨ Thanks for read ✨